Indoor Air Quality

 Home Duct Cleaning Pricing

 Our Basic Duct Cleaning Package includes placing your entire home’s ductwork under a vacuum, cleaning the ductwork mains, and cleaning up to 15 supply and return air runs.
 This is an excellent option and your home’s ductwork will be much cleaner than before we arrived.

-If you have a large home you may have more than 15 supply and return air runs.
-An easy way to tell if this is the case for your home is to simply walk around and count the number of registers.
+If you have a large home, you may have more than 15 supply and return air runs.
+An easy way to tell is to simply walk around and count the number of registers.
 In some cases homes are large enough to require more than one furnace and this means that the entire process must be completed multiple times.
-If this is the case for your home, please give us a call to obtain specific pricing and information.
+Please give us a call to obtain specific pricing and information.

 Basic Duct Cleaning Package only $875.00

 Additional Supply & Return Air Runs $15.00 each